 Research Articles and Resources

-Here’s a list of articles for you to explore and decide for yourself if there may be anything to be said for the value of the ketogenic diet to support mood disorders such as depression.
+Here’s a list of articles for you to explore and decide for yourself if the ketogenic diet can support mood disorders such as depression.

-Let me know in the comments below if you have found following any particular strategies with nutrition that has helped you manage depression.
+Let me know in the comments below if you have found any particular foods that helps you manage depression.